Kyle Tucker Preview, Player Props: Astros vs. Rangers

 Rangers Pitching Rankings

-- The Rangers pitching staff ranks 23rd in the league with a collective 8.4 strikeouts per nine innings.
+- The pitching staff for the Rangers has a collective 8.4 K/9, which ranks 22nd in MLB.

-- The Rangers have a 4.18 team ERA that ranks 16th across all MLB pitching staffs.
+- The Rangers' 4.25 team ERA ranks 17th across all MLB pitching staffs.

-- Rangers pitchers combine to give up 164 total home runs at a rate of 1.2 per game (to rank 15th in baseball).
+- Rangers pitchers combine to allow 170 total home runs at a clip of 1.2 per game (to rank 17th in baseball).

 © 2023 Data Skrive.
 All rights reserved.